|

 Q: May I make a school group reservation over the phone?

-No. Due to the high volume of school requests and the number of details we must collect, we need you to fill out a form.
-You may do this online or download the request form, fill it out, and mail it in.
+Due to the high volume of school requests and the number of details we must collect, we need you to fill out the form.

 Q: I am bringing more/fewer students than I indicated on my request form.
 How do I make a change?

 Q: I don't want a tour.
-Do I have to make a reservation or can I just show up?
+Do I have to make a reservation?

 Confirmation

-Within 6 weeks of submitting your request, you will receive a confirmation letter indicating how your group can be accommodated.
-If you have any questions or have not received a confirmation letter after 6 weeks, please call (310) 440-7300 and speak with our school group team.
+Within 8 weeks of submitting your request, you will receive a confirmation letter indicating how your group can be accommodated.
+If you have any questions or have not received a confirmation letter after 8 weeks, please call (310) 440-7322 and speak with a school group associate.

 Q: What if you cannot accommodate my requested date?